 For a free legal consultation with a Fuel Truck Accident lawyer serving Mobile, call (251) 298-8380

-Morris Bart & Associates, LLC, Secures Financial Recoveries for Accident Victims in Mobile
+Morris Bart Secures Financial Recoveries for Accident Victims in Mobile

 A lawyer from our Mobile team who handles fuel truck accident cases may be able to file a lawsuit and hold the at-fault driver and their employer responsible.
 The Supreme Court of Alabama opinion from St. Louis-San Francisco Ry.
 Co. v.
 Robbins makes it possible to name the fuel company vicariously liable in these cases.

-In this 1929 decision, the court determined that employers are responsible for their workers’ actions when their workers perform job-related duties.
+In this 1929 decision, the court determined that employers are responsible for their workers’ actions when they perform job-related duties.
 This liability generally applies to truck drivers when they are behind the wheel of a:

 - Big rig